Sonic the Hedgehog (16-bit)/Development

 From Sonic Retro

-Being the first game in the series, Sonic the Hedgehog went through many ideas and changes during the development process.
-What follows is a summery and collection of those items.
+Being the original game in the series, Sonic the Hedgehog went through a number of concepts and changes through its development process.
+What follows is a collection and summary of what that entailed.

 - 2 Westernization

 - 6 Character concept art